robots-make-art-too/Group25_TheYorkExperience/README.md

 TheYorkExperience Website: *view deployment under environments >>> github pages

+AR Live Scene is on the website as well:
 LINK TO [AR CONTENT](docs/website/pages/custom-glTF3.html)

-LiveCodeRunning.MOV is a video showing the ar live scene running on our website
+LiveCodeRunning.MOV is a video showing the ar live scene running sucessfully on our website

 PART 4: DOCUMENTATION
 March 12, 2022 - Group Meeting